MariaEnikele/LITA-CAPSTONE-PROJECT-2/README.md

 GROUP BY Region
 ORDER BY CancellationCount DESC;

+-----------------Find the total number of active and canceled subscriptions-------------- SELECT
+    COUNT(CASE WHEN Canceled = 'True' THEN 1 END) AS CanceledSubscriptions, COUNT(CASE WHEN Canceled = 'False' THEN 1 END) AS ActiveSubscriptions FROM [dbo].[customer data CSV];

 Excel Formulas used to calculate difference from start date to end date =F2-E2